Students Aren’t Products: How We Think About Education

 Education’s Lack of ‘Brand’

 One could further argue that it is not so much that we lack brand, but that we lack the common vision that spurs the natural creation, or ‘letting’ of such a brand.
 The fact that one has not emerged, in an institution so inextricably woven into our collective national identity, speaks for itself.
-In public education, leadership is weak and fragmented, lacking an awareness of both interdependence and introspection.
+In public education, leadership is weak and fragmented, lacking awareness of both interdependence and introspection.

-The underlying assumptions a teacher has about the role of formative assessment, or the potential of the extended family in a learner’s education, can soundlessly collide with what that learner believes.
+The underlying assumptions a teacher has about the role of formative assessment or the potential of the extended family in a learner’s education can soundlessly collide with what that learner believes.
 Of course, that learner will often possess assumptions and a value system closer to what parents and family members may perceive, but this family is going to be (at least) two steps removed from the curriculum vendors, and so on in some nutty concept map of failure.

-And so public education whirrs on without an identity, brand, or clear purpose; it continues to trying to reinvent itself without leadership—personal, curricular, or structural—much less any useful degree of commonness other than to unanimously admit, at best, the inexcusable mediocrity of our collective machine.
+And so public education whirrs on without an identity, brand, or clear purpose; it continues to try to reinvent itself without leadership—personal, curricular, or structural—much less any useful degree of commonness other than to unanimously admit, at best, the inexcusable mediocrity of our collective machine.
 How can we improve if we can’t be clear about what we’re supposed to be doing?

 Somehow we’ve settled into a damaging, selfish pattern that is characterized by a lack of self-awareness, a dramatized mythology of ed reform (No Child Left Behind, Assessment, Whole Child, Value Added, Schools-as-businesses, Good Teacher/Bad Teacher) and, perhaps worst of all, a fundamental misunderstanding that public education ‘produces’ a product.